ALILODHI-cloud/Market-Notes/post_15/body.md

 # Dec27−Dec26 on ICE 3M SONIA: four curve regimes since onset of Iran conflict

 Following the onset of the Iran conflict, the Dec-27 - Dec-26 spread ran through four separable regimes.
 In each, Dec-26 either rallied or sold off.
 At the same time, the curve either steepened or flattened, and did so either bullishly or bearishly.
-The question in each regime is whether the view was better expressed outright in Dec-26, or through the curve.
+The question in each regime is whether the duration outcome  was better expressed outright in Dec-26, or through the curve.
 Specifically: which expression delivered the better ratio of total return to absolute maximum drawdown?

 We like curve trades when they express an outright duration view more asymmetrically.
 If I am long duration, and the curve bull steepens along the modal path, a steepener can pay on the realisation of that view.
 If hawkish shocks also produce bear steepening, the same steepener can cushion the bad days too.
 In that case, the curve is not a separate view so much as a better-shaped way of being long duration.
 The problem is that curve behaviour can flip across states: the modal path may be steepening, while contrary shocks bear-flatten.